-As shown in Table 1, all samples were analyzed for total mercury; Largemouth Bass were also analyzed for chlordanes, DDTs, dieldrin, PBDEs, and PCBs (54-55 congeners4) and selenium.
-All fish samples were prepared as skinless fillets.
+As shown in Table 1, all samples were analyzed for total mercury.
+Largemouth Bass were also analyzed for PCBs (54-55 congeners5), chlordanes, DDTs, dieldrin, PBDEs, and selenium.
+Smallmouth bass, Kokanee Salmon, and Rainbow trout were also analyzed for selenium.
+All fish samples were prepared as skinless fillets, except for the TSMP study where the fillet preparation method for Common Carp was not recorded.
 Samples were analyzed as individual fish or composites.

 Composites were prepared from equal amounts of tissue from several similarly sized individual fish of a species.
 For composite samples, the total length of the smallest fish in a composite sample must be at least 75% of the length of the largest fish in the sample (US EPA, 2000a).
-Composite samples for all species met this requirement.
+All composite samples for New Bullards Bar Reservoir met this requirement.

-For this advisory, OEHHA used the weighted (by the number of individual fish) arithmetic mean (average) of the chemical concentrations (in wet weight) for each fish species to estimate average human exposure.
+For this advisory, OEHHA used the weighted (by the number of individual fish) arithmetic mean (average) of the chemical concentrations (in wet weight) for all species to estimate average human exposure.